Should You Bug In or Bug Out? What to Know

 Security

-For starters, bugging-in allows you to continue living in the comfort and safety of your own home.
-You know your home better than anyone: it’s strengths and weaknesses, which gives you the home advantage.
-Riding out the threat inside the confines of your home brings you the best chances of survival.
+For starters, bugging in allows you to continue living in the comfort and safety of your own home.
+You know your home better than anyone, and that familiarity is valuable: its strengths and weaknesses give you the home advantage.
+Riding out the threat inside the confines of your home gives you the best chances of survival since you know your surroundings and how best to ensure your well-being.

 Resources

-Another valuable and priceless asset that bugging-in brings, is that you would have so many more resources at your disposal.
-You’ll have exponentially more supplies on-hand, such as stockpiled food and water, along with tools and even proper sanitation.
-Not to mention a shelter that you wouldn’t have to take with you everywhere you went.
-Bugging in also allows you to continue growing and harvesting produce from your own garden, if you’ve planned ahead and planted one.
+Another valuable and priceless asset that bugging-in brings is that you would have many more resources available.
+You’ll have exponentially more emergency preparedness supplies on hand, such as stockpiled food items and water, survival gear including tools, and even proper hygiene and sanitation.
+Not to mention a shelter like a tent that you wouldn’t have to take with you everywhere you went.
+Bugging in also allows you to continue growing and harvesting produce from your garden if you’ve planned and planted one.

 Safety In Numbers

-Choosing to bug-in gives you safety in numbers, something that you wouldn’t have if your family were to go off on their own.
-There would be a community of friends, family, and neighbors who have various skills and strengths that could work for everyone’s benefit.
-There’s sure to be someone fairly close by who has a medical background and can assist you if you were to get sick or badly injured.
+Choosing to bug in gives you safety in numbers, something that you wouldn’t have if your family were to go off on their own.
+There would be a community of friends, family, and neighbors with various skills and strengths that could benefit everyone.
+There’s sure to be someone reasonably close by with a medical background who can assist you if you get sick or poorly injured.

 Benefits of Bugging Out